Manchester Liverpool Road railway station

-Liverpool Road is a former railway station on the Liverpool and Manchester Railway in Manchester, England that opened on 15 September 1830.
+Liverpool Road is a former railway station on the Liverpool and Manchester Railway in Manchester, England; it opened on 15 September 1830.
+A warehouse exists on the opposite side of the tracks which was opened at the same time.
 The station was the Manchester terminus of the world's first inter-city passenger railway in which all services were hauled by timetabled steam locomotives.
 It is the world's oldest surviving terminal railway station.
-With tracks running at a second floor level behind the building, it could also be considered one of the world's first elevated railway stations.
+With tracks running at a first floor level behind the building, it could also be considered one of the world's first elevated railway stations.